Holy Island / Inis Cealtra

 The lake derives its name from an ancient Irish legend.
 Lough Derg, which means the Lake of the Red Eye reminds us of the influence of poets in ancient Ireland and the merciless way they exercised that power.
 A king, Eochy Mac Luchta, living near here had but one eye-he lost the other one in a battle.
 Aithirne, a famous poet, visited him and when leaving he asked him for the other eye.
 The King immediately plucked it out and gave it to him.
 While washing the blood from his face the lake turned red.
 The King said, “let the lake be called Loch Dergdheirc, meaning ‘the lake of the bloody eye’, and so it is to this day.

 Inis Cealtra is a 50-acre island on Lough Derg/River Shannon and is located near Mountshannon in Co Clare.
-It’s unique, even in Ireland, in that there are monuments and artifacts here, dating back some 7000 years, that have survived in a wonderful state of preservation because of their secluded island location.
+It’s unique, even in Ireland, in that there are monuments and artifacts here, dating back over 1000 years, that have survived in a wonderful state of preservation because of their secluded island location.

 It’s many attractions include a well-preserved 80ft tall Round Tower, the ruins of several churches, a Holy Well, a unique graveyard with slabs dating from the 8thC, Bullaun Stones, a monastic cell like structure and a Bargaining Stone.